craydent/Proxy/README.md

 {
     // these are the domains which the server be requested on "sub.example.com": [{
+        // name is the identifier of the route and must be unique (best practice would be to prefix name with project name) "name": "project1_websocket"
         // host is the destination to forward the request "host": ["localhost"],
         // port is the port to forward on the destination